tung1406/defective-product-gripping-system/README.md

 ![UI2](https://github.com/tung1406/defective-product-gripping-system/assets/105976089/fb387905-859c-4d42-8cc8-517f6aa9af89)

-There are three lines: purple, cyan, and green.
-The purple line is used for tracking the buttons.
-The cyan one is used for determining color-defective buttons.
-The last line is used for counting the quantity.
+- There are three lines: purple, cyan, and green.
+  - The purple line is used for tracking the buttons.
+  - The cyan line is used for determining color-defective buttons.
+  - The last line is used for counting the quantity.

 ![UI3](https://github.com/tung1406/defective-product-gripping-system/assets/105976089/eb7dca14-3b07-4d03-a75c-0872b14e74f2)